StudentVincent23/pongSem3/README.md

 # pongSem3

 This project is a pong game developed with Vue.js and TypeScript.
 It includes a frontend developed with Vue.js and a backend developed with TypeScript and Prisma.
+For futher explenation look in the README of the backend/frontend.

 ## Getting Started